Skip to content

 • visit() understands Inertia-specific request headers like partial reloads without introducing a second testing API

-• browser-capable trials can additionally destructure page when the browser really matters
+• browser-capable trials can additionally destructure page

 5. Sounding reports what mattered